k8280627/Movie-Database-Website/README.md

 	-can search actor/movie and also link to actor and movie info.<br>
 4.addActorDirector.php<br>
 	-can add actor or director info.<br>
-addMovie.php<br>
+5.addMovie.php<br>
 	-can add movie info.<br>
-directorToMovie.php<br>
+6.directorToMovie.php<br>
 	-can add relation between existing director and existing movie.<br>
-actorToMovie.php<br>
+7.actorToMovie.php<br>
 	-can add relation between existing actor and existing movie.<br>
-showActorInfo.php<br>
+8.showActorInfo.php<br>
 	-can show actor's info and the movie he or she participated in.<br>
-showMovieInfo.php<br>
+9.showMovieInfo.php<br>
 	-can show movie's info and the actors who has participated in.<br>
-review.php<br>
+10.review.php<br>
 	-is embedded in movie info page, and can allow us to add review to any existing movie. <br>
-Also, the error messages are presented, and if there is any box or selection not typed in or selected, error message will be shown and the insertion will not succeed.<br>
+Also, the error messages are presented, and if there is any box or selection not typed in or selected, error message will be shown and the insertion will not succeed.<br><br>

 The sql folder contains 2 files: <br>
-create.sql<br>
+1.create.sql<br>
   -can create multiple tables with respective constraints.<br>
-load.sql<br>
+2.load.sql<br>
   -can load the database into the tables created by create.sql.<br>